swirlai/swirl-search/docs/Admin-Guide.md

 python manage.py flush
 ```

-All Swirl objects will be deleted, once you confirm.
+All SWIRL objects will be deleted, once you confirm.

 {: .warning }
-You must create a new [Swirl Super User](#creating-a-swirl-super-user) after doing this.
+You must create a new [SWIRL Super User](#creating-a-swirl-super-user) after doing this.

 ## `sqlite-web`